Upper GI Endoscopy/Gastroscopy

 Upper GI Endoscopy or Gastroscopy is a procedure performed by an endoscopist, a well-trained subspecialist who uses the endoscope to diagnose and in some cases, treat problems of the upper digestive system.

-Upper GI endoscopy can be helpful in the evaluation or diagnosis of various problems, including difficult or painful swallowing, pain in the stomach or abdomen, and bleeding, ulcers, and tumours.
+Upper GI endoscopy can be helpful in the evaluation or diagnosis of various problems, including difficult or painful swallowing, pain in the stomach or abdomen, bleeding, ulcers, and tumours.

 Upper GI endoscopy is usually performed on an outpatient basis.
 The endoscope is a long, thin, flexible tube with a tiny video camera and light on the end.
 By adjusting the various controls on the endoscope, the endoscopist can safely guide the instrument to carefully examine the inside lining of the upper digestive system.